How to Tell If Someone Else Is Using Your Twitter Account

 If you’re using an iPhone or Android phone to change your password by sending a password reset to your email, here’s what you need to do:

-The reality none of us like to contemplate is our computers and other devices getting infected with a virus that causes all kinds of unfortunate consequences.
+None of us like to contemplate our computers or other devices getting infected with a virus that causes all kinds of unfortunate consequences.

 How do you even know if your computer has a virus?
-Sometimes it’s clear, and other times, not so readily apparent.
-A warning sign can be when your computer suddenly slows down and doesn’t perform as it did recently.
+Sometimes it’s clear, and other times not so readily apparent.
+A warning sign might be when your computer suddenly slows down and doesn’t perform as it did recently.
 Also, random spam popping up from everywhere is a real red flag.

-And if you’re locked out of your folders, or social media accounts, that’s never a good thing.
-But one of the eeriest occurrences is when one of your Twitter friends sends you a message asking why you sent them that weird or suspicious link.
+If you’re locked out of your folders, or social media accounts, that’s never a good thing, but one of the eeriest occurrences is when one of your Twitter friends sends you a message asking why you sent them that weird or suspicious link.

 What about pictures and posts that show up on your feed that you have no idea where they came from?
 This means it’s time to run an antivirus on your device, computer, tablet, or smartphone to see what’s going on.